Argo Group International (NYSE:ARGO) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a research report released on Saturday morning.
-The brokerage issued a hold rating on the stock.
+Equities researchers at StockNews.com initiated coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a research report issued to clients and investors on Wednesday.
+The firm set a “hold” rating on the stock.

-Several other equities analysts also recently weighed in on the company.
-Compass Point downgraded Argo Group International from a buy rating to a neutral rating and set a $30.00 target price on the stock. in a research report on Monday, March 13th.
-Raymond James downgraded Argo Group International from a market perform rating to an underperform rating in a research report on Tuesday, February 28th.
-Finally, TheStreet raised Argo Group International from a d+ rating to a c- rating in a research report on Friday, May 26th.
+ARGO has been the topic of several other research reports.
+Raymond James downgraded Argo Group International from a “market perform” rating to an “underperform” rating in a research report on Tuesday, February 28th.
+TheStreet upgraded Argo Group International from a “d+” rating to a “c-” rating in a research report on Friday, May 26th.
+Finally, Compass Point cut shares of Argo Group International from a “buy” rating to a “neutral” rating and set a $30.00 target price for the company. in a research report on Monday, March 13th.

-Hedge funds have recently bought and sold shares of the business.
-Tower Research Capital LLC TRC grew its position in shares of Argo Group International by 334.7% during the 1st quarter.
-Tower Research Capital LLC TRC now owns 926 shares of the company’s stock worth $27,000 after buying an additional 713 shares in the last quarter.
-Point72 Hong Kong Ltd grew its position in shares of Argo Group International by 515.8% during the 3rd quarter.
+A number of institutional investors have recently modified their holdings of ARGO.
+Tower Research Capital LLC TRC increased its stake in Argo Group International by 334.7% in the first quarter.
+Tower Research Capital LLC TRC now owns 926 shares of the company’s stock valued at $27,000 after acquiring an additional 713 shares during the last quarter.
+Point72 Hong Kong Ltd raised its holdings in shares of Argo Group International by 515.8% during the 3rd quarter.
 Point72 Hong Kong Ltd now owns 1,324 shares of the company’s stock worth $26,000 after buying an additional 1,109 shares in the last quarter.
-Spire Wealth Management grew its position in shares of Argo Group International by 50.0% during the 1st quarter.
-Spire Wealth Management now owns 1,680 shares of the company’s stock worth $49,000 after buying an additional 560 shares in the last quarter.
-Nisa Investment Advisors LLC grew its position in shares of Argo Group International by 148.0% during the 1st quarter.
-Nisa Investment Advisors LLC now owns 1,793 shares of the company’s stock worth $53,000 after buying an additional 1,070 shares in the last quarter.
-Finally, Ensign Peak Advisors Inc bought a new position in shares of Argo Group International during the 3rd quarter worth $59,000.
-Institutional investors own 89.92% of the company’s stock.
+Spire Wealth Management lifted its position in shares of Argo Group International by 50.0% during the 1st quarter.
+Spire Wealth Management now owns 1,680 shares of the company’s stock worth $49,000 after buying an additional 560 shares during the last quarter.
+Nisa Investment Advisors LLC boosted its stake in Argo Group International by 148.0% in the first quarter.
+Nisa Investment Advisors LLC now owns 1,793 shares of the company’s stock valued at $53,000 after buying an additional 1,070 shares in the last quarter.
+Finally, Ensign Peak Advisors Inc bought a new position in Argo Group International in the third quarter valued at about $59,000.
+89.92% of the stock is currently owned by institutional investors.

 Argo Group International Company Profile